hurrells-ca/hurrells-ca.github.io/README.md

 # OpenTheme

+SPH.
+I'll get to editing this README later....

 Powerful new theme featuring Semantic UI for speedily creating amazing websites and mobile-hybrid apps on GitHub Pages.

 View live demo and docs at http://opentheme.co